grace-notes/website/contents/topics/importance-of-doctrine.md

 ---
-title: Importance Of Doctrine
+title: "Doctrine, The Importance of"
-display_title: The Importance of Doctrine
+pdf: "importanceofdoctrine.pdf"
-description: The believer must give the highest priority in life to learning Bible facts and principles, and applying them to every situation.
+description: "The believer must give the highest priority in life to learning Bible facts and principles, and applying them to every situation."
 template: lesson.jade
 ---